 When I first saw the man hanging on the wall, I assumed it was my father, and I kept looking for his face among the skeletal figures lifting railroad ties, or among the men waiting to be fed, gaunt-faced armies and their emaciated bodies, ashen, toothless, burdened and dark-eyed in the slow, blurred exposures taken with secret pin-hole cameras.
 Would I be able to recognize his face among so many others?
 There was a line of them waiting for their daily ration of rice.
 One of them had a hairline that receded in such a way that it might have been my dad.

 Then there were the drawings, the hurried charcoal sketches and ink renderings scratched onto paper with a bamboo nib.
-These were as bad as the photographs and maybe worse.
+These were as disturbing as the photographs, maybe even worse.
 Drawing was strictly forbidden in the camps, so the renderings were done in haste and then, just as quickly, concealed.
 Philip Meninsky was caught doing a caricature of a Japanese officer at Tarsau and beaten senseless, close to death.
 It was an act of resistance, and perhaps it was the fear, the sense of defiance, that made the images so urgent and, in some ways, closer to reality than the photographs.
-Unnecessary details like facial features, fingers and hair, were left out, and this made for a raw kind of expressionism comprised of bold gestures and the most elementary forms.
+Unnecessary details–facial features, fingers and hair–were left out, and this made for a raw kind of expressionism made up of bold gestures and elementary forms.

-Jack Chalker sketched a pack of fifty men crammed inside a salt car, all shadow and overlapping forms, except for the single beam of slanting light.
+Jack Chalker sketched a pack of fifty men crammed inside a salt car, all shadow and overlapping forms, except for a single beam of slanting light.
 The drawings of Lt.
-John Mennie, a former bombardier in the Royal Field Artillery, were more starkly metaphysical: elongated figures walking through battered landscapes with lightly rendered, almost ethereal, backgrounds.
-Leo Rawlings, who my father knew at Chungkai, drew the railway viaduct at Wampo with a burnt stick, in deep chiaroscuro, and managed to capture the complexity of the crisscrossing timbers, the improbable geometries, the turn of track, the semi-vertical baulks stacked in seven tiers, curving and diminishing in perspective, shrinking in size as they receded into the distance–not an easy effect to achieve with nothing more than a burnt stick.
+John Mennie, a former bombardier in the Royal Field Artillery, were starkly metaphysical: elongated figures walking through battered landscapes with lightly rendered, almost ethereal, backgrounds.
+Leo Rawlings, who my father knew at Chungkai, drew the railway viaduct at Wampo with a burnt stick, in deep chiaroscuro.
+He managed to capture the complexity of the crisscrossing timbers, the improbable geometries, the turn of track, the semi-vertical baulks stacked in seven tiers, curving and diminishing in perspective, shrinking in size as they receded into the distance, not an easy effect to achieve with nothing but a burnt stick.
 (Rawlings hid his artwork in an old milk tin that he kept buried behind the latrines.
 Mennie rolled his artwork into a bamboo walking stick.)